ePages-de/epages-devportal/_posts/2020/2020-10-20-introdution-to-vscode.md

 ### Open Settings

-If you like to change your VSCode settings, you can go with this shortcut.
+If you'd like to change your VSCode settings, you can go with this shortcut.

 * On Windows: `Ctrl + ,`
 * On Mac: `⌘ + ,`